gpaux/Mediana/CaseStudy01.md

          outcome.par = parameters(outcome.treatment))
 {% endhighlight %}

-### Analysis Model
+### Define an Analysis Model

 The treatment effect will be assessed in this clinical trial example using a negative binomial generalized linear model (NBGLM).
-In the Mediana package, this test is defined in a `Test` object using the `GLMNegBinomTest` method.
-Of note, it should be noted that as a smaller value indicates a treatment benefit, the first sample defined in the `samples` argument must be `Treatment`.
+In the Mediana package, the corresponding test is carrying out using the `GLMNegBinomTest` method which is specified in the `Test` object.
+It should be noted that as a smaller value indicates a treatment benefit, the first sample defined in the `samples` argument must be `Treatment`.

 {% highlight R %}
 # Analysis model